ybbond/ybbond/content/posts/2020-03-03-trying-bs-json-and-bs-fetch-to-publish-my-gist-as-blog.md

 ---
 title: Trying bs-json and bs-fetch to Publish My Gist as Blog
 author: Yohanes Bandung Bondowoso
+description: How I spent 4 months to successfully fetch data from GitHub Gist to my blog.
 tags:
   - blog #blog
   - web #web